omarreis/vsop2013/README.md

 Planet Fun is a solar system simulation in 4D.
-The 9 Planets, Sun, Moon, stars are positioned using calculation methods described in the book Astronomical Algorithms.
+The 9 Planets, Sun, Moon, stars are positioned using calculation methods described in "Astronomical Algorithms".

+Implements an Almanac ( calculator of position for Sun, Moon, 9 planets and 150 stars )

 Source code: